 Dr. Mars received her BS in Medical Technology from Arizona State University.
 She then earned her PhD in the Molecular Genetics of Cancer from the University of Texas Graduate School of Biomedical Science.
 She did post-graduate work as a project investigator at the University of Texas System Cancer Center, M.D.
 Anderson Hospital and Tumor Institute, Department of Biochemistry and Molecular Biology, before she came to Pittsburgh.

-The role of tissue-type plasminogen activator (t-PA) in preventing hepatic fibrosis
+The role of tissue-type plasminogen activator (t-PA) in abrogating hepatic fibrosis

 The role of t-PA in hepatocyte/biliary cell transdifferentiation

-Studies on the interactions between the urokinase-type plasminogen activator and HGF
+Studies on the interactions between the urokinase-type plasminogen activator (u-PA), HGF, and their respective receptors LRP1 and MET in normal and disease states of the liver

 Dr. Mars is on the Editorial Board of Scientific Reports (a Nature Journal) and an Editor for the World Journal of Gastroenterology, and as well as an ad hoc reviewer for Hepatology, Blood, Cancer Research, Cell Transplantation, Fibrinolysis, Proteolysis, Journal of Theoretical Biology and Molecular Carcinogenesis, Wound Repair, and Regeneration.
-Dr. Mars holds 2 patents.
+She also holds 2 patents.

 Dr. Mars is a certified Medical Technologist by the American Society of Clinical Pathology.
 She is a member of the American Association for the Study of Liver Disease, the American Association for Cancer Research, the American Association for the Advancement of Science, and the American Society of Clinical Pathologists.
 She received the University of Pittsburgh School of Medicine Distinguished Mentor Award in 2010-2011.